tsungpao-code/wcmlbook/ch6/Exercise_6.6/README.md

 # Exercise 6.6: FedAvg Implementation under Packet Loss

 This repository provides the starter code for Exercise 6.6.
-Your objective is to simulate the impact of **packet loss** on federated learning using the FedAvg algorithm.
+Your task is to simulate the impact of **packet loss** on federated learning using the FedAvg algorithm.

 ## Experiment Setup